-Wild hydrangeas bloom in large clusters of white flowers that attract not only butterflies but also beetles, bees, and hoverflies.
+Wild hydrangeas bloom in large clusters of white flowers that attract not only butterflies but also beetles, bees and hoverflies.
 Pollinators play a key role in helping plants reproduce.
 This is important to people because it helps improve the air.
 More plants equal more oxygen production.
 By helping plants reproduce, pollinators also help produce billions of dollars in food crops each year.
-Pollinators are responsible for 1 out of every 3 bites of food that we consume.
+Pollinators are responsible for one out of every three bites of food that we consume.

 Cloudless sulphur butterfly on bee balm